imbktan/WriteZebra/readme.md

 - Activated by a keyboard shortcut (Ctrl-Shift-K).
 - Unlike Chrome plug-ins, WriteZebra works across all apps, such as browsers and mail clients.
 - Customizable templates for proofreading, summarizing, and rewriting emails, among other things.
-- Runs on Linux and Windows (coming soon).
+- Runs on Linux and Windows.

 <img src="screenshot.png" width="600px">